goooooouwa/writings/_posts/career/2019-03-27-resume-2019-english.md

 ## Project experience

-### Jedis API, an Australian low-cost airline, Business Analyst, 2019/04/08 - present
+### Digital API, an Australian low-cost airline, Business Analyst, 2019/04/08 - present

 #### Project Description

-The JEDIS API is the company's API platform which:
+The Digital API is the company's API platform which:

 - Enable high quality, personalized customer experiences.
-Doing this by providing the data and features required AND abstracting away details to let front-end teams focus on what they do best.
+Doing this by providing the data and features required and abstracting away details to let front-end teams focus on what they do best.
 - Be a revenue stream for partner bookings.
-- Give the company a more agile and responsive posture by being a platform that makes it easy to collect, mix and leverage data -which in turn allows Jetstar to take advantage of and rapidly respond to market changes, opportunities and future unknown technology developments.
+- Give the company a more agile and responsive posture by being a platform that makes it easy to collect, mix and leverage data -which in turn allows the company to take advantage of and rapidly respond to market changes, opportunities and future unknown technology developments.

 #### Personal responsibility

-As the Jedis API team's Business Analyst, responsible for the requirements management through out the whole prodcut lifecycle.
+As the Digital API team's Business Analyst, responsible for the requirements management through out the whole prodcut lifecycle.

 ### API Gateway, TechOps Platform, Business Analyst, 2018/11/19 - 2019/01/18